-It is my great pleasure to share with you some highlights for Levin-Epstein & Associates, P.C. in the second quarter of 2019.
+Given the challenges over the last few months, we are especially pleased to share with you some highlights for Levin-Epstein & Associates, P.C. in the second quarter of 2020.

 - litigation before trial or appellate courts or administrative bodies, especially matters involving real estate, partnership disputes, and creditors' rights;